ElektraInitiative/PermaplanT/doc/guidelines/ui.md

 - All errors should be shown via toastify on the top right.
 - Say "Sorry," in the beginning of an error.
 - They should be personified, i.e., start with "I"
-- Only give suggestions how to solve the problem if you are relatively sure what the problem is, and even they say "probably".
+- Only give suggestions how to solve the problem if you are relatively sure what the problem is, but even then say "probably".
 - give context
 - avoid technical terms
-- use no colors/formatting etc. to highlight passages
+- use colors/formatting etc. to highlight important passages

 E.g.:

-"Sorry, I cannot communicate with my server, there is probably some network problem or the server is down.
-Please retry later."
+"Sorry, I **cannot communicate** with my server, there is probably some network problem or the server is down. _Please retry later._"

 ## Raster